flaupretre/terraform-ssh-tunnel/README.md

 ## Examples

-You may also be interested by the [terraform-ssh-tunnel-databases](https://github.com/flaupretre/terraform-ssh-tunnel-databases) module, which uses SSH tunnels to manage MySql/PostgreSql databases, roles, and permissions.
+You may be interested by the [terraform-ssh-tunnel-databases](https://github.com/flaupretre/terraform-ssh-tunnel-databases) module, which uses SSH tunnels to manage MySql/PostgreSql databases, roles, and permissions.